Orange-OpenSource/fiware-cepheus/doc/index.md

 This manual suppose you already have a good knowledge of the FIWARE NGSI v1 API.
 We strongly recommend you start by reading the [FIWARE NGSI APIv1 Walkthough](https://fiware-orion.readthedocs.org/en/develop/user/walkthrough_apiv1/index.html) from the Fiware-Orion project.

-Note: the Cepheus-Broker and Cepheus-CEP components currently only support NGSI v1 API restricted to the JSON format.
+Note: the Cepheus-Broker and Cepheus-CEP components support NGSI v1 API with both JSON and XML formats.

 # Glossary